rwblickhan/astro-rwblickhan.org/src/content/misc/favorites.md

 - Mark Z. Danielewski (_House of Leaves_)
 - Leonora Carrington (_The Hearing Trumpet_, _Complete Stories_)
 - Marjane Satrapi (_Persepolis_)
-- _Everything Everywhere All At Once_
+- The Daniels' _Everything Everywhere All At Once_

 There's also a few Western classics that I reference incessantly: